jfcardinal/HtmlToXml/README.md

 - Removes the DOCTYPE statement.

+- Wraps text inside SCRIPT and STYLE elements inside CDATA tags which are themselves wrapped in /* to */.
+That makes the text valid in both XHTML and HTML contexts.

 - Treats elements with unrecognized names as block elements, except for   names that include a namespace, which are treated as inline elements.
 This affects unclosed paragraph processing: `<o>` will close an open paragraph, but `<o:p>` will not.

 ## Usage